scorpion/scorpion.github.io/docs/README.md

 ### Future Plans

-If you build something really cool, we want to include you in our community!
-We will be working with and accepting pull requests from the community on various projects.
+If you want to build something really cool with us, we want to include you in our community!
+We will be working with and accepting pull requests for various projects.

 Get in touch: <brett@scorpion.io>